bcknr/rlandfire/cran-comments.md

   Both of the flagged words are spelled correctly.

-* Some tests requiring API access are conditionally skipped.
+* Tests requiring API access are conditionally skipped or mocked.